Class reference writing guidelines¶

 This page explains how to write the class reference.
 You will learn where to write new descriptions for the classes, methods, and properties for Godot's built-in node types.

-To learn to submit your changes to the Godot project using the Git version control system, see Contributing to the class reference with Git.
+To learn to submit your changes to the Godot project using the Git version control system, see Contributing to the class reference.

 The reference for each class is contained in an XML file like the one below: